Key points:

 Reveal is produced by the Center for Investigative Reporting as a public program for accountability journalism.
 Each episode is built on rigorous research and deep fact-checking, with stories that uncover hidden injustices, government failures, or systemic issues.

-Storytellers may notice how Reveal carefully balances its investigative rigor with narrative flow.
-Listeners are never bogged down by facts alone; instead, the reporting is woven into compelling arcs that emphasize stakes, characters, and outcomes.
+Notice how Reveal balances investigative rigor with narrative flow.
+Listeners aren’t overwhelmed by facts; instead, the reporting is woven into compelling arcs that keep stakes, characters, and outcomes front and center.

 Storytelling Takeaways from Reveal

-• Lead with transparency: Show your audience how you found your information to build credibility.
+- Lead with transparency: showing your audience how you found your information builds credibility.

-• Balance facts with story: Remember that data and documents should support your narrative, not overwhelm it (thereby distracting your listeners).
+- Balance facts with story: data and documents should support your narrative, not overrun it.

-• Hold for impact: Sometimes, revealing the most shocking fact later in the story can increase emotional weight and give listeners the payoff they were looking for.
+- Hold for impact: revealing the most significant fact later in the story increases its emotional weight and gives listeners a satisfying payoff.

 Best Storytelling Episodes to Study from Reveal